All Products

 Note

-By default, storage-operator is installed when you create an ACK cluster.
-Go to the cluster details page in the ACK console.
-In the left-side navigation pane of the cluster details page, choose Operations > Add-ons.
-On the Storage tab, you can check whether storage-operator is installed and view the version of storage-operator.
+By default, the storage-operator component is installed in the cluster.
+You can go to the cluster details page in the ACK console.
+In the left-side navigation pane of the cluster details page, choose Operations > Add-ons, and then click the Storage tab to check whether storage-operator is installed and view its version.
 For more information, see Manage the storage-operator component.

-• If your cluster is an ACK dedicated cluster, you must make sure that the worker Resource Access Management (RAM) role and master RAM role of your cluster have the permissions to call the ModifyDiskSpec operation of the Elastic Compute Service (ECS) API.
+• If your cluster is an ACK dedicated cluster, you must ensure that the worker Resource Access Management (RAM) role and master RAM role of your cluster have permissions to call the ModifyDiskSpec operation.
 For more information, see Create a custom policy.

 Click to view policy content